 Although Susan has been an energy intuitive since childhood, in 2004 she pursued formal training with Master Intuitive, Kathy Reider of Intuitive Services Inc. and with Reiki Master, Jan Atwood, LLC.
 After working for several years with Kathy and with Jan, she earned her Reiki Master certification and honed her innate intuitive energy reading abilities.
 She has been an Intuitive Counselor and Energy Therapist in private practice ever since.

 Susan holds a graduate certificate in Holistic Health from Western Michigan University and has taught WMU’s graduate course on managing stress.
-She is a certified Integrative Life Coach with The Ford Institute (http://www.thefordinstitute.com) specializing in Jungian shadow work, a 500 hr. yoga teacher with 8 years of teaching experience, a Reiki Master, a certified Labyrinth facilitator with Veriditas (http://www.veriditas.org), and a Holistic Stress Management Facilitator with The Paramount Wellness Institute (http://www.brianlukeseaward.com).
+She is a certified Integrative Life Coach with The Ford Institute specializing in Jungian shadow work, a 500 hr. yoga teacher with 8 years of teaching experience, a Reiki Master, a certified Labyrinth facilitator with Veriditas, and a Holistic Stress Management Facilitator with The Paramount Wellness Institute.

-In addition to working privately with clients as an Intuitive Counselor and as an Energy Therapist at The Eagle Park Wellness Collective in Grand Rapids, MI, Susan hosts retreats and presents transformative workshops.
-Furthermore, she offers private yoga therapy, breath work intensives, meditation sessions, and weekly public yoga classes.
+In addition to working privately with clients as an Intuitive Counselor and as an Energy Therapist at The Eagle Park Wellness Collective in Grand Rapids, MI, Susan hosts retreats and presents transformative workshops as well as offers private yoga therapy, breath work intensives, meditation sessions, and weekly public yoga classes.

 Leara Glinzak earned her Master of Science in Art Therapy with a Concentration in Counseling from Mount Mary University in Milwaukee, WI.
 She is an Art Therapy Dementia Specialist working with grief, memory loss and end of life care where she is grounded within a person centered approach.
 Leara has previous experience working with families, adolescents and children with Epilepsy, rehabilitation, mental health, domestic violence, terminal illness and cognitive and physical disabilities.
 Leara is a member of the Michigan Art Therapy Association and the American Art Therapy Association.
 She has presented at several conferences which include the American Art Therapy Association, Mount Mary Symposium, Leading Age and Pathway to Caregiving Conference.
 Her research titled, “Effects of Art Therapy on Distress Levels of Adults with Cancer: A Proxy Pretest Study” is published in the Journal of the American Art Therapy Association.
 Leara looks forward to constantly growing within her Art Therapy practice personally and professionally to guide others towards a self-transformation.

-After discovering the Zentangle® Method on her own, Amy felt called to share this relaxing and transformative drawing practice with many others and pursued certification by the founders of Zentangle, Maria Thomas and Rick Roberts.
-As an avid “Tangler,” runner, gardener and breast cancer survivor, Amy seeks to share the life lessons embedded within the patterns her students learn, through simple, step-by-step instructions and the outcome of beautiful pieces of art.
-She derives her greatest joy as an instructor when a student uncovers a new appreciation of their own uniqueness and embraces the diverse beauty of different patterns they see around the table.
-Amy serves on the Big Brother Big Sister Advisory Council at D.A.
-Blodgett-St. Johns, is a Founding Member and Treasurer of Sole Sisters and serves the Sunday Assembly in multiple ministry capacities (Dominican Center at Marywood Chapel).
+After discovering the Zentangle® Method on her own, Amy W.M.
+Kam felt called to share this relaxing and transformative drawing practice with many others.
+She pursued certification by Zentangle founders Maria Thomas and Rick Roberts.
+As an avid “Tangler,” runner, gardener, and breast cancer survivor, Amy seeks to share the life lessons embedded within the patterns her students learn through simple step-by-step instructions and the outcome of beautiful pieces of art.

 Ann Walters, OP, earned her master’s degree in Christian spirituality from Creighton University.
 Sr. Ann is active in leading adult faith formation classes, workshops, and seminars; preaching at and directing retreats; and providing spiritual direction.
 Her past work includes serving as co-director of Collaborative Dominican Novitiate of the United States Dominican Women’s Congregations; director of formation for Grand Rapids Dominicans; and elementary and high school education administration.
 She has also been active in inner-city ministries in Detroit; Chicago; rural northern Michigan; St. Louis, Missouri; and Gusau, Nigeria, West Africa.